bcgov/GDX-Analytics/examples/vue_js_tracker/README.md

 ## Features

 This app contains the Snowplow Tracker Standalone vE.2.14.0, which is installed in the header section of index.html.
-It also leverages the Vue Router Add-on by calling the Snowplow 'trackPageView' function, whenever the Vue Router changes the navigation.
+It also leverages Vue Router by using a global after-hook to call the Snowplow trackPageView function whenever the route changes, ensuring page tracking works on client-side navigation.

 ## Project Status